Group-4-Project-3/Australian-Shark-Attacks/README.md

 3. Open the Jupyter Notebook files in your preferred environment (e.g., Jupyter Notebook, JupyterLab).
 4. Execute the code cells to generate the visualizations.

+# Ethical Considerations

+In crafting our shark attack dashboard, it was important to approach the victim data with concern and empathy in mind for shark victims and their families.
+Strict compliance with medical record privacy regulations was fundamental in our approach to this topic.
+Our first data source was the Florida Museum to target shark attacks globally.
+We were unable to use this sensitive information from around the world due to safeguarding the confidentiality and security of data related to victims' medical treatment and their recovery journey.
+Upholding the privacy and dignity of those affected by shark incidents was a core ethical consideration as we developed this dashboard.
+We were able to use the data from the Australian Shark Incident Database as the information was not as sensitive and lacking the data deatil of the global source.

 ## Credits